 Visit The Bulldog

 The Bulldog (The First Coffeeshop) is literally where it all started in 1974 – the clue is in the name!
 The shop displays some history, including many of the hiding places for cannabis in the early days.
-This two-story coffee shop has a canal-side patio for great views and a souvenir shop to take merch home with you.
-There are a number of Bulldog coffeeshops and bars located throughout Amsterdam, coming in different shapes, sizes, and flavors, all of which are pretty hecking cool.
+This two-story coffee shop has a canal-side patio for great views and a souvenir shop to take merch home.
+There are a number of Bulldog coffeeshops and bars located throughout Amsterdam, coming in different shapes, sizes, and flavors, all of which are pretty cool.

 The Banana Bar